The Top 10 Stocks with Low Price-to-Earnings Ratio to Buy Now

 What Is a Good P/E Ratio

 When using the P/E ratio to find stocks, there are a few things you need to keep in mind.
-For one thing, different industries will naturally have various average P/E ratios.
+For one thing, different industries will naturally have different average P/E ratios.

 As a general rule of thumb, stocks with a P/E ratio under 15 are considered low value.
-Then again, the number is relative.
+But as previously mentioned, this number is relative.

-If you compare stocks by their P/E ratios, to get the best results, stay within the industry.
-In other words, comparing tech to materials, for example, is like apples to oranges.
-Instead, it can be a helpful metric when looking within the industry to find patterns.
+If you want to compare stocks by their P/E ratios and get the most accurate results, stay within the industry.
+In other words, comparing tech to materials is like comparing apples to oranges.
+Instead, it can be a helpful metric when looking within an industry to find patterns.

 At the same time, a higher P/E ratio is not always a bad thing, it can indicate the company is still growing.
-For example, since turning a profit, Tesla’s (Nasdaq: TSLA) P/E ratio is floating above 200, reaching over 1,110.
+For example, since turning a profit, Tesla’s (Nasdaq: TSLA) P/E ratio is floating over 100, reaching over 1,100 at one point.

 To answer this question, it depends on the type of investor you are.
 Are you looking for value?
 Or, are you seeking quick returns?

 Investing in stocks with low price to earnings can be a useful strategy for finding long-term stock candidates.
-But it can be a better tool when paired with other factors.
+But it can be an even more helpful tool when paired with other factors.
 As I have noted above, using the PEG and forward P/E ratio can help narrow down your search results.
-Then, it’s most important to understand the business and why you own a piece of it.
+Then, it’s important to understand the business and why you want to own a piece of it.

 Does it have a new product?
 A competitive advantage?
 Or, maybe you are investing for the dividends.